TheNightsFall/Tiger-Mom/README.md

 # Tiger-Mom
 A TwoSet/music themed discord bot started in honor of Brett's birthday, and hopefully somewhat cohesive by Eddy's.
-It's got some features but I'm terrible at coding.
+Everything runs on UTC timezone.

 ### Bubble Tea